 We have a fairly solid understanding of how old the Sun is, and by extension, the Solar System.
 Around 4.56 billion years ago, a giant molecular cloud of gas and dust collapsed under its own gravity, forming a dense core that ignited nuclear fusion and gave birth to our Sun.
 The leftover material flattened into a spinning disk, eventually coalescing into the planets, moons, and other bodies that make up the Solar System.

-With about 74% hydrogen, 24% helium, and 2% metals (in astronomy, anything heavier than helium is considered a metal), the Sun’s composition closely reflects the elemental ratios produced after the Big Bang, slightly enriched by earlier generations of stars.8
+With about 74% hydrogen, 24% helium, and 2% metals (in astronomy, anything heavier than helium is considered a metal), the Sun’s composition closely reflects the elemental ratios produced after the Big Bang, slightly enriched by earlier generations of stars.8: Go to reference 8 at the end of the page

-The sun is currently in its main sequence stage,23 the longest and most stable period in a star’s life.
+The sun is currently in its main sequence stage,23: Go to reference 23 at the end of the page the longest and most stable period in a star’s life.
 Inside its core, hydrogen atoms are being fused into helium, producing energy and light.
 This process creates hydrostatic equilibrium, where the inward force of gravity is matched by the outward pressure from fusion.

 Here’s how the proton-proton chain reaction works: